Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Observations and Data Reduction

 MACS1752 was observed by the \textit{HST} in three programs 12166 (PI: T. Ebeling), 12844 (PI: T. Ebeling), and 13343 (PI: D. Wittman).
 Since the angular size of the cluster is much larger than the \textit{HST} field-of-view, two pointings, centered on each brightest cluster galaxy (BCG), were obtained. \textit{HST} observations are summarized in Table \ref{table:hst_data}.

-We retrieved FLC images from the Mikulski Archive for Space Telescopes (MAST) archive \footnote{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}.
-These images are delivered already calibrated by the STScI OPUS pipeline.
-We used \texttt{Multidrizzle} \citep{2003koekemoer} to perform sky subtraction, geometric distortion correction, and cosmic ray rejection.
+We retrieved FLC images from the Mikulski Archive for Space Telescopes (MAST) \footnote{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}.
+These images are delivered pre-calibrated by the STScI OPUS pipeline.
+Sky subtraction, geometric-distortion correction, and cosmic-ray rejection were achieved with \texttt{Multidrizzle} \citep{2003koekemoer}.
 To accurately align the \textit{HST} frames, common objects were matched between each frame and the offset was iteratively minimized.
-The alignment shifts were then applied to the images as they were coadded into a mosaic \citep[see][for details]{2014jee}.
-The \textit{HST} imaging provides a deep pointing covering each of the BCG locations (see Figure 1).
-We select the F814W image for our \textit{HST} shape measurements.
+The alignment shifts were applied to the images as they were co-added into a mosaic \citep[see][for details]{2014jee}.